msuhanov/regf/Windows registry file format specification.md

 ---|---
 0x00000000|KTM released the hive
-0x00000001|KTM locked the hive (there are pending or anticipated transactions) 0x00000002|The hive was defragmented before the latest write operation
+0x00000001|KTM locked the hive (there are pending or anticipated transactions) 0x00000002|The hive was defragmented and it is being written to a disk

 #### Notes
 1. *File offset of a root cell = 4096 + Root cell offset*.
 This formula also applies to any other offset relative from the start of the hive bins data (however, if such a relative offset is equal to -1, it doesn't point anywhere).